taimoor1234567/database-lab-engine/README.md

 - Build dev/QA/staging environments based on full-size production-like databases.
 - Provide temporary full-size database clones for SQL query analysis and optimization (see also: [SQL optimization chatbot Joe](https://gitlab.com/postgres-ai/joe)).
-- Automatically verify database migrations (DB schema changes) and massive data changes in CI/CD pipelines to minimize the risks of downtime and performance degradation.
+- Automatically test database changes in CI/CD pipelines to avoid incidents in production.

 For example, cloning a 10 TiB PostgreSQL database can take less than 2 seconds and dozens of such clones can run on a single machine without extra costs, supporting many development and testing activities.